 - Be prepared to live without phones, TVs and wifi.
 Most cabins lack electronics.
 In most cases, cell phones work: To my surprise, remote Cayo Costa had fine reception.

-All of the prices below are as of January 2013.
+All of the prices below are as of 2015.
 Prices do not include taxes.
 Reservations are made through ReserveAmerica unless indicated.
 If you click on the park’s name, you’ll see more photos of the cabins on the Florida state park website.
 In many cases, Florida Rambler has articles about these cabins or parks; these links are worth exploring.
+(I’ve stayed at all the cabins that include links to longer stories.)

 Blue Spring State Park cabins, Orange City.
 Six, two bedroom cabins are located in an oak forest near Blue Spring, a designated manatee refuge.
 Cabins accommodate up to six people with two bedrooms (one double bed and two twins) plus a sleeper sofa in the living room.
 Adequately equipped kitchens have dishwashers and microwaves and cabins have gas fireplaces.
 Price: $95 per night, plus tax.
 Reserve a cabin at Blue Springs State Park.
 Here’s a Florida Rambler story about Blue Springs.